The High Chaparral

 Executive Producer

-David Dortort's long interest in the West, from boyhood to the present, stood him well in his dual roles as executive producer and creator of both NBC's popular Bonanza series and The High Chaparral.
+David Dortort's long interest in the West, from boyhood, stood him well in his dual roles as executive producer and creator of both NBC's popular Bonanza series and The High Chaparral.
 Dortort began as a part-time magazine writer, became a successful novelist, came to Hollywood as a film writer, and stayed to become one of television's top producers.

 While Dortort was writing for the Western series, Restless Gun, the series star, John Payne, was so impressed with his work that he asked Dortort to take over the producing reins.
 Following that series, Dortort created and produced the Bonanza pilot, leading to a series that has made television history.